High-speed Communication - Specialization

 Job Profile

 Employers of graduates from this specialisation include fibre and optical components manufacturers, system vendors, as well as telecom operators, in Denmark and the rest of the world.
 Many successful careers have originated from an interest in optical communications initiated at DTU Fotonik or its predecessors, and graduates in the field of optical communications are well represented within the industry worldwide where the Danish know-how is internationally recognised.
-Former graduates are also present in other areas of photonics as well as high tech companies, where the fundamental knowledge and techniques they have gained following this specialisation, is highly valued.
+Former graduates are also present in other areas of photonics as well as high tech companies, where the fundamental knowledge and techniques they have gained following this specialization, is highly valued.

 Structure of Studies